 Telehealth or telemedicine allows physicians to bill for uncompensated phone calls while extending hours to capture more billable time.
 The use of telehealth has been proven to cut down on no-shows and improve the overall efficiency of a practice.
 Telehealth’s new models of care can also provide a competitive advantage by attracting and retaining more patients outside your area.

-Expedites Timely Care for Patience
+Expedites Timely Care for Patients

 By the end of 2018 seven million Americans were using telehealth technology.
 Since then telehealth has increased access to healthcare providing expedited care to patients.
-In doing so patients are being diagnosed and treated earlier improving outcomes and requiring less costly treatments.
+In doing so patients are being diagnosed and treated earlier, improving outcomes and requiring less costly treatments.

-In fact, Patients with Telehealth access have substantially reduced mortality rates, reduced complications, and reduced hospital stays.
+In fact, patients with telehealth access have substantially reduced mortality rates, reduced complications, and reduced hospital stays.